airswing/solidity-exercises/exercises/iterable-mapping/README.md

 ```
 arr.length    // get number of elements
-arr.push(2)   // append element at the end of dynamic array and return the new lenght
+arr.push(2)   // append element at the end of dynamic array and return the new length
 ```

 Getter generated for a public array accepts an index as an argument and returns corresponding value.